kubakrakowiak/program_casino_fivem/README.md

-# Thanks for 's0ig', he have released slotmachine which i edited to make this casino pack
+# Thanks for 's0ig', he have released slotmachine which I've edited to make this casino pack

 # program_casino_fivem
 A pack of casino scripts in Lua lang for fivem